Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 Loops
 =====

-Loop customization is an experimental feature introduced in Lightning 1.5 that enables users to swap the built-in Lightning loops with custom ones, providing a unprecedented level of flexibility.
+The Lightning Trainer automates the optimization loop to save you from writing boilerplate.
+Need more control over the optimization scheme to try different training paradigms such as recommendation engine optimization or active learning?
+You can now customize the built-in Lightning training loop, providing an unprecedented level of flexibility.

+With customized loops, you can not only customize Lightning down to its very core, but also build new functionalities on top of it.
 Until now, Lightning did not support well some training paradigms like recommendation engine optimization or active learning.
 The loop customization feature will not only enable researchers to customize Lightning down to its very core, but also allow one to build new functionalities on top of it.